alvinvh/ITCodeFair/README.md

-# TeleMediCare

-TeleMediCare is a telemedicine platform designed to provide remote healthcare services to patients in rural and underserved communities (Australian Bureau of Statistics, 2022).
-The platform utilizes advanced technology to offer a secure and seamless online consultation experience, connecting patients with licensed healthcare professionals (Royal Australian College of General Practitioners, 2019).
-By harnessing the power of telemedicine, TeleMediCare aims to close the gap between patients and healthcare providers, enhance access to care, and promote better health outcomes.
-Moreover, telemedicine is in high demand all over the world.
-In Australia, with over 100 million telehealth services provided to around 17 million people from March 2020 to March 2022, and the Medicare benefits for these services exceeded $5 billion, and more than 92,000 doctors are using telehealth to help their patients (Health, 2022).
+# TeleMediCare: a telemedicine platform designed for virtual care in NT

+## Abstract
+In the Northern Territory (NT), the ratio of General Practitioners to the population is 94 per 100,000 people, while Queensland boasts a higher ratio of 125.4.
+The NT faces critical health challenges, including the highest premature death rate, a growing prevalence of chronic illnesses, and 40% of its residents residing in remote or very remote areas, which hinder access to healthcare services.
+Virtual Care can help meet the need of Territorians by optimising access and quality of consumer care.
+Its implementation has the potential to yield significant benefits, with estimated annual travel cost savings exceeding $6.3 million, in addition to reduced cancellation expenses and enhanced healthcare accessibility.
+Enter TeleMediCare: a telemedicine platform designed for virtual care.
+The platform utilizes advanced technology to offer a secure and seamless online consultation experience, connecting patients with licensed healthcare professionals.

+## Feature List
+1. Patient healthcare profiles: Patients can create accounts on the platform, providing necessary personal information and medical history.
+2. Appointment Scheduling: Patients can schedule virtual appointments with healthcare providers based on their availability and specialty.
+3. Virtual Consultations: Patients can initiate and participate in secure video consultations with healthcare providers through the platform.
+4. Medical records access: Patients can access their electronic health records, including past consultations, prescriptions, and medical test results.
+5. Prescription and referral management: Patients can receive electronic prescriptions and referrals through the platform for medications or further medical care.
+6. Secure communication: Patients have a secure messaging system to communicate with healthcare providers for follow-up questions or non-urgent inquiries.

+## Technologies Used
+Database: SQL Server and SQL Server Management Studio (SSMS)
+Backend: .NET 7
+Frontend: Angular 16
+API Testing: Postman
+Version Control: GitHub
+Integrated Development Environments (IDE): Visual Studio and Visual Studio Code

 ## Users and user categories: